crankycyclops/trogdor-pp/src/php7/trogdord/README.md

 this exception.
 This inherits from `\Trogdord\Exception`.

 * `\Trogdord\RequestException` — You'll see this whenever a non-connection-related
-exception occurs while making a request to trogord.
+exception occurs while making a request to trogdord.
 For example, if you attempt to start a game that no longer exists, an instance of `\Trogdord\GameNotFound` will be thrown, which inherits from this.
 Includes both a message and a code (the code in this case is the status code that comes back in trogdord's response.)